Sahar-E/NeRF-and-DietNeRF/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

-* Create a config_file.yaml – Please follow an existing Yaml file for directions.
+1. Create a config_file.yaml – Please follow an existing Yaml file for directions.
-  * In the Yaml you specify what actions you want to be done in that execution – Training a net, rendering a video, creating a specific plot with a model and more.
+    1. In the Yaml you specify what actions you want to be done in that execution – Training a net, rendering a video, creating a specific plot with a model and more.
-* Put it in directory called “config_files”.
+2. Put it in directory called “config_files”.
-* Write in main.py in the list of “config_list” the name of the config file.
+3. Write in main.py in the list of “config_list” the name of the config file.
-* Add to directory Assets the images and the file that holds the images poses.
+4. Add to directory Assets the images and the file that holds the images poses.
+5. Add "camera poses" to the same directory of the images
-* If the dataset was created with Blender, add the “cam_data.json” file to the same directory (A script that render images and create the json can be found in “DatasetUtils” directory).
+    1. If the dataset was created with Blender, add the “cam_data.json” file to the same directory (A script that render images and create the json can be found in “DatasetUtils” directory).
-* If the dataset was created with real images, you can use COLMAP to provide the “poses_bounds.npy” the same way as detailed in LLFF (Local Light Field Fusion) project.
+    2. If the dataset was created with real images, you can use COLMAP to provide the “poses_bounds.npy” the same way as detailed in LLFF (Local Light Field Fusion) project.

 <p align="right">(<a href="#top">back to top</a>)</p>